ktor-doc-jp/ktor-doc-jp/quickstart/3code-style.md

 ## With Star Imports

-The Official Coding Conventions dont't define what's the recommended way of using imports.
+The Official Coding Conventions don't define what's the recommended way of using imports.
 The IntelliJ default is to include star (`*`) imports after importing at least 5 symbols from a package.
 But in Ktor and other libraries at JetBrains we use and recommend using star imports always.

 The rationale behind it is that usually when you include a class, you will probably want to include all the method and property extension declared for that class.